Skip to content

 sudo apt update && sudo apt install -y ddev

 You have now installed DDEV on WSL2.
-If you’re using WSL2 for DDEV (recommended), remember to run all ddev commands inside the WSL2 distro.
+If you’re using WSL2 for DDEV, remember to run all ddev commands inside the WSL2 distro.

 Path to certificates